 Use these five easy steps to create your very own taxonomy.
 Using this methodology can help ensure a higher rate of adoption for your digital asset management system, increase usage for existing DAMs, and take findability of digital files to a whole new level at your organization!

 Wondering what a DAM taxonomy looks like?
 Here's an example of how you can surface specific parts of your taxonomy in smart filters with Bynder.

 Are you comparing asset taxonomy capabilities of different DAM Vendors?
-Click below to download the DAM Vendor Comparison Guide, or sign up for a free trial to see Bynder's taxonomy capabilities in action.
+Click below to download the DAM Vendor Comparison Guide, or check out our blog on how to choose the right DAM for your business.
+Bynder is the only DAM purpose-built for teams to unite their internal teams and systems, create contextualized content, and thrive in the ever-changing, digital landscape.